brauner/brauner.github.io/_posts/2023-01-05-mount-propagation-bug.md

 Let's not talk about the amount of time that was sunk into fixing this.

 Oh, and as predicted the actual [fix](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=11933cf1d91d57da9e5c53822a540bbdc2656c16) was trivial.

+# Contributing fixes, improvements, or corrections to this post

+If you have fixes, improvements, or corrections feel free to email them to me or simply open a pull request against [the repository for this blog](https://github.com/brauner/brauner.github.io).